Soon Tubu Jjigae

 - Sesame oil -- 1 tablespoon

 - Add the beef stock, kimchee and soy sauce.
-Bring to a boil, lower heat and simmer 10-15 minutes, or until the kimchee softens.
+Bring to a boil, lower heat and simmer 10 to 15 minutes, or until the kimchee softens.

 - Gently stir in the tofu and clams with their juice.
-Adjust the seasoning with soy sauce and Korean pepper, and simmer for another 5-10 minutes.
+Adjust the seasoning with soy sauce and Korean pepper, and simmer for another 5 to 10 minutes.

-- Sprinkle with scallions, drizzle with sesame oil and serve piping hot in bowls with steamed rice.
+- Sprinkle with scallions, drizzle with sesame oil and serve piping hot in bowls with a side of steamed rice.